Fifth Grade

 Science

-Students study fire, trying to understand the mysteries of combustion.
-They construct catapults and use them to execute experiments.
-They collect data, learning the relationships between measures of central tendency (mean, median, mode, etc.) in order to analyze their findings.
-They analyze blueprints of medieval structures and craft scale models of those structures in cardboard.
-In each unit of study, students are encouraged to formulate arguments supported by data, and to develop original questions that they pursue through independent experimentation.
-Science is not just description or information, but inquiry: at all stages of the process, children learn to identify and pursue what they do not yet know.
+Students embark on a fascinating journey of constructing catapults to execute experiments, exploring the realm of physics and mathematics.
+They meticulously collect data, uncovering the relationships between measures of central tendency ā mean, median, mode, and range ā to analyze their findings.
+The inquiry extends to examining blueprints of medieval structures, where they craft scale models in cardstock.
+Each unit of study encourages students to formulate arguments supported by data and to develop original questions, which they pursue through independent experimentation.
+Science, in this context, transcends mere description or information; it becomes a vibrant process of inquiry.
+At all stages, children learn to identify and pursue what they do not yet know, fostering a deep sense of curiosity and a love for discovery.

 Spanish